Cabuyao: Cabuyao Day

-Since the City of Cabuyao was founded by Miguel López de Legazpi on January 16, 1571, the City Government of Cabuyao celebrates "Cabuyao Day" every 16th day of January.
+Since Cabuyao was founded by Miguel López de Legazpi on January 16, 1571, the City Government celebrates "Cabuyao Day" every 16 January.
 It consists of a week-long celebration starting from a Parade of Floats of each barangay, in which the decorations of each float feature and showcase the way of living of the community of each barangay of Cabuyao.
-Followed by Street Dancing Competition at the City Proper, in which all College and High Schools compete for the said competition.
-The celebration also includes different amateur shows like Orchestra, Music Band and Celebrity shows at the City Plaza.
-And the highlights of the whole celebration is the official beauty pageant of the city, the "Mutya ng Cabuyao" and "Lakan ng Cabuyao" pageants.
+A Street Dancing Competition follows at the City Proper, in which all College and High Schools compete for the said competition.
+The celebration also includes different amateur shows like orchestra, music band and celebrity shows at the City Plaza.
+The highlight of the whole celebration is the official beauty pageant of the city, the "Mutya ng Cabuyao" and "Lakan ng Cabuyao" pageants.

 Santo Niño de Cabuyao Festival

-The City of Cabuyao and its people celebrate the feast of the Child Jesus or Santo Niño in the Philippines every third (3rd) Sunday of January.
+Cabuyao celebrates the feast of the Child Jesus or Santo Niño in the Philippines every third Sunday of January.
 It starts from a Mass at the Cabuyao Church followed by a festival in which all Cabuyeños call it as "Santo Niño de Cabuyao Festival".
 It is a parade of all Santos Niños along the City Proper.
-The festivities and tradition was started in 1981 by Alimagno family (then Judge Constancio Sr. and wife Mely) as a gesture of thanksgiving as their son Kennedy survived a near fatal accident in last quarter of 1979.
+The festivities and tradition was started in 1981 by Alimagno family (then Judge Constancio Sr. and wife Mely) as a gesture of thanksgiving as their son Kennedy survived a near fatal accident in 1979.

 Batingaw Festival

-A festivity commemorating the legendary Kampanang Ginto which Cabuyao is known.
-The celebration always starts with the simultaneous ringing of church bells, which Cabuyeños believe that it brings good agricultural harvest.
-The highlights of the five (5) days festival include the parade of the Kampanang Ginto, colorful street dancing, singing contest, trade fair exhibits, Mutya and Lakan ng Cabuyao and fireworks.
+The Batingaw Festival is an event commemorating the legendary Kampanang Ginto, for which Cabuyao is known.
+The celebration always starts with the simultaneous ringing of church bells, which Cabuyeños believe brings a good agricultural harvest.
+The highlights of the five-day festival include the parade of the Kampanang Ginto, colorful street dancing, singing contest, trade fair exhibits, Mutya and Lakan ng Cabuyao and fireworks.

 City Fiesta

-The City Fiesta of Cabuyao is every 23rd day of February in honor of the city's Patron Saint, Saint Polycarp, Bishop and Martyr.
+The City Fiesta of Cabuyao is every February 23 in honor of the city's Patron Saint, Saint Polycarp, a bishop and martyr.